canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 These are the supported members of the :ref:`requires` (mapped) property.
-You can use any number or combination of these withing a requires definition, optionally using a
+You can use any number or combination of these within a requires definition, optionally using a
 :ref:`LogicalCollection` for logical groupings.

-path
+Path
 ----

 This has the same format as the input property and is used to